fcurti/currencyConverter/README.rst

 Installation
 ------------

-You can install directly after cloning:
+You can install directly after cloning typing git clone https://github.com/fcurti/currencyConverter on your fileSystem :

 .. code-block:: bash